 On October 1st, the Ecuadorian Ministry of Culture celebrates a national day in honour of the pasillo Ecuatoriano, and though I’m all for celebrating our musical forms, it seems unjust that the pasillo would be the only one to have a day in its honour.
 Our mixtape this week, again from the unlabeled section, is a selection of six Ecuadorian musical genres.
 Tonadas, sanjuanitos, albazos, pasillos and pasacalles.
 Some of these tracks are instrumentals, and none of them were labelled, so I had to play this mixtape to all the willing ears to see if they could identify any of the songs, and they did; these tunes run deep in the collective mind.

 We start with a tragic bolero sung by a woman who is evidently offended at a greedy man, and accuses him of not being legal, not even with himself.
 More than heart broken she sounds like she wants to take that guy to court.
-This tape, was mostly bits from the radio, from sometime in the 1960s and its about 46 minutes long, As I neared the end, an abrupt cut led me into the voice of a woman whispering to an unknown lover’s ear.
-You can tell she’s really up close to the mic, “Im yours,” she whispers, “What are you waiting for. don’t wait. life is for living, day to day, second by second; its too short.”
+This tape was mostly bits from the radio, from sometime in the 1960s and its about 46 minutes long, As I neared the end, an abrupt cut led me into the voice of a woman whispering to an unknown lover’s ear.
+You can tell she’s really up close to the mic, “I’m yours,” she whispers, “What are you waiting for?
+Don’t wait.
+Life is for living, day to day, second by second; its too short.”

 You can feel the butterflies in her stomach.

 It is such an intimate recording, not meant for my ears or yours, but for and from two that we’ll never know.
 She is so daring.
 She knows what she wants.
 Her voice is filled with courage and presence.
 Which is so different to the roles cast for women in the romantic genres of the time.
-Could I find out whose voice I’m listening to? does it matter?
+Could I find out whose voice I’m listening to?
+Does it matter?
 Her words are a window into a whole whirlwind of possibilities: who knows how many events unfolded from this very recording.
-An office romance? an affair? or was it the love of her life? could they have had children?
+An office romance?
+An affair?
+Or was it the love of her life?
+Could they have had children?
 Where is she now?